-Joseph Rebehmed joined the Lebanese American University in January 2016 as a visiting assistant professor of Bioinformatics.
-He obtained a master degree in Bioinformatics and a PhD in Computational Chemistry and Informatics (with the highest level of distinction) from the University Paris Diderot (France).
+Dr. Joseph Rebehmed is an assistant professor of bioinformatics in the Department of Computer Science and Mathematics.
+He joined the Lebanese American University as a visiting assistant professor in January 2016.
+He obtained a master’s degree in Bioinformatics and a PhD in Computational Chemistry and Informatics (with the highest level of distinction) from the University Paris Diderot, France.

-Rebehmed has been working in R&D for many years.
-His main research interests include studying the relationships between the sequences, structures and functions of proteins, their evolutionary conservation and their alterations upon mutations leading to diseases.
-He also has a large expertise in the field of protein structure prediction and protein-ligand interactions in complexes of pharmaceutical interests with the main goal of designing new inhibitors and compounds that are more active and selective for a specific protein without having side effects.
-During his postdoc at the medical school of the University of Michigan (USA), they have predicted the best ligand-protein complex for CXCR4-CVX15, the most difficult target in the GPCR-dock 2010 worldwide experiment.
+His main research interests include studying the relationships between the sequence, structure and function of proteins, their evolutionary conservation and their alterations upon mutations leading to diseases.
+He also has a large expertise in the field of protein structure prediction and protein-ligand interactions in complexes of pharmaceutical interests.
+During his postdoc at the Medical School of the University of Michigan, USA, they predicted the best ligand-protein complex for CXCR4-CVX15, the most difficult target in the GPCR-dock 2010 worldwide experiment.

-- “Expanding the SRI family of domains: a common scaffold for RNA polymerase II PCTD binding” Joseph Rebehmed, Patrick Revy, Guilhem Faure, Jean-Pierre de Villartay, Isabelle Callebaut.
-FEBS letters 2014
+- “Expanding the SRI family of domains: a common scaffold for RNA polymerase II PCTD binding” Joseph Rebehmed, Patrick Revy, Guilhem Faure, Jean-Pierre de Villartay; Isabelle Callebaut.
+FEBS letters 2014, 588 (23): 4431–4437

 - PhD in computational and theoretical chemistry, University Paris Diderot, France, 2009